SteveDoyle2/pyNastran/README.md

 See [v0.7.2](https://github.com/SteveDoyle2/pyNastran/releases) for information regarding enhancements.

 ### Version 0.6.1 has been released (2013/6)
 **Version 0.6** improves BDF reading.
-The reader is more robust and also requires proper BDF field formatting (e.g. a integer field can't be a float).
+The reader is more robust and also requires proper BDF field formatting (e.g. an integer field can't be a float).
 Additionally, cards also have a comment() method.

 Marcin Gąsiorek participated in the latest pyNastran under the European Space Agency's (ESA) "Summer of Code In Space" [SOCIS](http://sophia.estec.esa.int/socis2012/?q=node/13) program.
 The program provides a stipend to students to work on open-source projects.
 He did a great job of simplifying code and creating nicer documentation.